jareddsmith/proj5-mongo/README.md

 http://ix.cs.uoregon.edu: (5001 - 8000)

-The port is randomly chosen with each excution.
+The port is randomly chosen with each execution.